 16 Things I Wish I Had Known Before Going to Poland

-To save you from reading an elaborate intro (or to save me from writing one - you'll never know!), today I'm sharing all of the things I wish I had known before going to Poland.
+To save you from reading an elaborate intro, I’m just going to cut to the chase.
+Today I'm sharing all of the things I wish I had known before travelling to Poland.
 From things I wish I had researched better, to things I wish people had told me and things I hope will help anyone headed to this beautiful country.
 Because if you love to travel but could do without Europe's overrated destinations, you'll be pleasantly surprised in Poland.

 1. They don't use Euro in Poland